Schlumberger posts loss on $8.5 billion charge as customers accelerate cuts

-(Reuters) - Schlumberger NV (SLB.N), the top oilfield services firm, said on Friday first-quarter earnings swung to a loss on $8.5 billion in asset writedowns, as customers accelerated spending cuts amid the continuing decline in oil prices.
+(Reuters) - Schlumberger NV (SLB.N), the world’s largest oilfield services firm, on Friday reported a first-quarter loss due to $8.5 billion in charges, as customers accelerated spending cuts amid the continuing decline in oil prices.

 Crude prices plunged 60% in March after Saudi Arabia and Russia vowed to pump full bore and the spread of the novel coronavirus crushed global fuel demand.
 On Friday, international Brent crude futures were trading around $28 a barrel, well below the cost of production for many big producers.

-The decline has caused oil giants Exxon Mobil (XOM.N), ConocoPhillips (COP.N) and others to cut spending at least 30% and halt some drilling.
+The decline has caused big customers such as Exxon Mobil (XOM.N) to cut spending at least 30% and halt some drilling.
 Schlumberger expects overall global spending to fall roughly 20% in 2020, with a 40% drop in North America.

 Schlumberger’s international business, which provides about 70% of sales, remained a bright spot with revenue up 2% year over year, compared with a 17% drop in North American revenue.